Cheaters & Peer-To-Peer Networking: A Beginners Guide

 Exploiting the vulnerabilities of P2P networking, cheaters have devised various methods to gain an unfair advantage or disrupt the gaming experience for others:

-• Shielding of IP Addresses: Players' IP addresses are hidden from each other since they only connect to the relay server.
-It prevents IP-based attacks and safeguards player privacy.
+IP Address Protection: Players' IP addresses are completely hidden from each other since they only connect to the dedicated server.
+This prevents IP-based attacks, DDoS attempts, and protects player privacy and security.

 Drawbacks and Considerations

 It’s essential, however, to understand that no system is entirely foolproof.
-While a network of relays offers many advantages, it does introduce potential challenges:
+While a dedicated game servers offers many advantages, it does introduce potential challenges:

 Conclusion